Understanding the Enrolment Customer JourneyJune 10, 2019

 In the awareness stage, it’s important for schools to understand what parents are looking to achieve, and the challenges that they might be facing.
 You can then help parents to identify their problem and provide them with information to help them define the problem.

 To do this, you’ll need to map out how clients are educating themselves on these goals or challenges.
 They may be conducting online searches, participating in online forums, listening to the opinions of others in their peer group or reading online reviews.
 To present them with information that they need, you might guest publish a step-by-step guide to enrolment on a parenting site.
+The aim of this information is to attract parents through the creation of engaging and educational content -- also known as inbound marketing.

 It’s also important to understand any misconceptions that parents might have when they are in the awareness stage.
 Your information can knock any misconceptions or misinformation on its head.